ranguard/www-leo-cuckoo-org/root/cv/index.md

-We had just finished the development of several key systems, one of which allowed the full integration of all location information (from resort guides to piest maps) across all the travel Products in the companies portfolio.
+We had just finished the development of several key systems, one of which allowed the full integration of all location information (from resort guides to piste maps) across all the travel products in the companies portfolio.

 I was responsible for all day to day issues relating to the technical team, which included the management of the four permanent staff working for me and any contractors we might be using.
 Once a specification had been created for a project it was my responsibility to raise any issues before allowing development to start.
-When a project had been signed off I was required to Project manage all technical aspects and liaise with the other areas of the company; from design to commercial and content.
+When a project had been signed off I was required to project manage all technical aspects and liaise with the other areas of the company; from design to commercial and content.

 I was still actively developing, creating a new system for the EscapeRoutes.com site which included a generic shopping basket system.